 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Spaces in Accra and nearby
+Top Coworking Spaces in Accra and Nearby

-Recent Reviews in Accra
+Recent Reviews of Shared Office Space in Accra

 The capital of Ghana sitting on the Atlantic Coast of West Africa, Accra is a hot and sticky place overwhelmed with body odor, oppressive fumes and yesterday's cooking oil.
 It is not a place to head for in search of tourist magnets, but if you can withstand the dirty clouds hovering above, you will find mangoes, banku (fermented maize meal) and a plethora of rice to gorge on.
 There are golden sand beaches and a dynamic nightlife along the seafront spots of Labadi and Kokrobite Beaches.